maxonrow/maxathon/ft-sample/README.md

 ### Step 5 - Checkout Article

-- checkout our [cookbook](https://medium.com/) on how to design & implement KYC.
+- checkout our [cookbook](https://medium.com/) on how to design & implement FT.
 - please! remember to claps, follow & share. we will mint you something!
 You will find out soon!